 console.log(re.test("No animal here")); // false

-• true → if it finds a match
+• true → if a match is found

 var re = /c(at)/;